-The plan indicates that the Greater Geelong and Bellarine region attracts around 5 million visitors annually including around 2.8 million day trippers most of whom pass within 3km of Sparrovale via the Surf Coast Highway or within 500m on Barwon Heads Road.
+Pre COVID-19 the Greater Geelong and Bellarine region attracted around 5 million visitors annually including around 2.8 million day trippers most of whom pass within 3 kilometres of Sparrovale via the Surf Coast Highway or within 500 metres on Barwon Heads Road.

-Despite its status as one of the largest, most picturesque and important wetland systems in Victoria, with environmental values of National and International significance, visitation levels to Lake Connewarre are low.
+Despite its status as one of the largest, most picturesque, and important wetland systems in Victoria, with environmental values of National and International significance, visitation levels to Lake Connewarre are low.
 There is a general lack of awareness that the area exists even amongst people who live in Geelong or have visited the region many times.

-The plan indicates that Greater Geelong and Bellarine has its primary tourism strengths in nature based attractions and that the water based assets of the region act as a key motivator for visitation.
-The development of the Sparrovale Wetlands has the potential to provide a gateway to the Lake Connewarre Ramsar Area with provision of viewing, walking and interpretive information about one of the most significant wetlands in Victoria and Australia adding significant value to the existing local tourism offer.
+The Greater Geelong and Bellarine has its primary tourism strengths in nature-based attractions and that the water-based assets of the region act as a key motivator for visitation and this is expected to be further strengthened post COVID.
+The development of the Sparrovale Wetlands has the potential to provide a gateway to the Lake Connewarre Ramsar Area with provision of viewing, walking and interpretive information/signage (in consultation with Wadawurrung) about one of the most significant wetlands in Victoria and Australia adding significant value to the existing local tourism offer.
+Establishment of a regional wetland interpretation centre and iconic wetland lookout structure will also promote tourism, eco-tourism and wider recognition of the wetlands and Lake Connewarre Ramsar area.